2014 Federated Auto Parts 400: Final practice

 Carl Edwards was the fastest in the final practice session with a time of 22.156 and a speed of 121.863 mph.
 Brian Vickers switched to a backup car after blowing the left-rear tire of his car, which resulted in hitting the wall in turn two.
 Upon exiting his car, Vickers stated that he had "lost the left rear going down the front stretch" and that he "did the best I could to keep it off the wall".

 Qualifying

 Brad Keselowski won the pole with a time of 21.324 and a speed of 126.618 mph; it was the seventh pole of his Sprint Cup career.
-Keselowski expressed that it was "a great start to the wekeend but still got a long ways to go" but also stated that he was "excited and I feel like we have a shot to win".
+Keselowski expressed that it was "a great start to the weekend but still got a long ways to go" but also stated that he was "excited and I feel like we have a shot to win".
 Jeff Gordon joined Keselowski on the front row, praising his rival's lap time; he was almost a tenth of a second clear at the end of qualifying.
 Gordon praised his own team's ethic as well, stating "to be up here on the front row, that's certainly a great effort".
 Clay Rogers, who was attempting to make his first start, was the only driver that failed to qualify.